Back to Blog

 Navicat Database GUI 2026: Features, Pricing & Download - Complete Review vs DBeaver & Top Alternatives for PostgreSQL & MySQL Management

-Navicat 2026 review: pricing from $39.99/month (or $1,299 perpetual per user), features & honest comparison vs DBeaver & QueryGlow.
+Navicat 2026 review: Navicat Premium runs $79.99/month or $1,599 perpetual per user.
+Features & honest comparison vs DBeaver & QueryGlow.
 Is Navicat worth it?
 Find the best alternative.

 Max Fischer